psychdatascience/FDS-CourseOne/tutorial004.md

 ### The UNIX File System Hierarchy

+Above, we took a dive into our local file system.
+We have not really explained what is a File system and how it works.
+Here we will try to give an introduction to the local file system.
+We will not aim at being exhaustive but provide a first approximation.

+Unix-like operating systems create use a File System with one root directory, and every file existing on the system is located under it somewhere.
+The structure of the UNIX File system is defined and is called File System Hierarchy (FSH).

+#### A look at On Apple's macOS File system

-On Apple's Mac OSX the visible directory structure (the one a user can easily have access to) is slightly different than the Unix/Linux File system Hierarchy.
+Apple's macOS is a UNIX based system.
+Yet, in macOS the visible directory structure (the one a user can easily have access to) is slightly different than the Unix/Linux File system Hierarchy.
 The table below is an extract from [an Article by Apple](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW14) that is more exstennsive on the topic.
 The table reports the top-level directories commonly accessed by a user.

 | Directory | Usage |
 | --- | --- |